cjspj/VM_SIEM_Lab/README.md

 It took about 8 minutes to complete installation
 Copy the admin and password and paste to notes, change defaults later on.

-Open terminal ifconfig, copy ip address.
+Open terminal ifconfig, copy ip address
 Open firefox input into url bar https://"ip address" Advanced > Accept risk and continue

 _____________________________________________________________________________________________________________________________________________________________________________________________________________________
 # Add an agent

 Configure new VM > fire up kali linux